Slow Cooker Red Lentil Chili

 Instructions

-• Add all of the ingredients to a slow cooker and mix well.
+• Add all of the ingredients to a slow cooker and mix well and mix well.

 • Cook on high for 3 hours or low for 5-6 hours.
 Cooking time does not need to be exact and may vary depending on your slow cooker.